ccleberg/cmc.pub/content/blog/2022-06-07-self-hosting-freshrss.md

 sudo docker restart freshrss
 ```

 Voilà!
-Your API check should now \"PASS\" and you should be able to use
+Your API check should now "PASS" and you should be able to use one of
-one of the API URLs in your RSS apps.
+the API URLs in your RSS apps.

-In my case, I use [NetNewsWire](https://netnewswire.com) on my desktop
+In my case, I use [NetNewsWire](https://netnewswire.com) on my desktop and
-and phone.
+phone.